cjgronlund/project-rome/project-rome-docs/commanding/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 }
 ```

-We recommend that your app maintain a list of discovered devices (represented by **MCDRemoteSystem** instances) and display information about available devices and their apps (such as display name and device type) on the UI.
+We recommend that your app maintain a set of discovered devices (represented by **MCDRemoteSystem** instances) and display information about available devices and their apps (such as display name and device type) on the UI.

 Once `[_watcher start]` is called, it will begin watching for remote system activity and will raise events when connected devices are discovered, updated, or removed from the set of detected devices.
 It will scan continuously in the background, so it is recommended that you stop the watcher (with `[_watcher stop]`) when you no longer need it to avoid unnecessary network communication and battery drain.

 ## Implement a commanding scenario
 At this point in your code, you should have a working list of **MCDRemoteSystem** objects that refer to available devices.
 What you do with these devices will depend on the function of your app.
-The three major types of actions are remote launching, remote app services, and nearby file sharing.
-They are explained in the following three sections.
+The main types of interaction are remote launching and remote app services.
+They are explained in the following sections.

-## A) Remote launching
+### A) Remote launching

 The following code shows how to select one of these objects (ideally this is done through a UI control) and then use **MCDRemoteLauncher** to launch an app on it by passing an app-compatible URI.

 It's important to note that a remote launch can target a remote device (in which case the host device will launch the given URI with its default app for that URI scheme) _or_ a specific remote application on that device.

-Depending on the URI that is sent, you can launch an app in a specific state or configuration on a remote device.
-This allows for the ability to continue a user task, like watching a movie, on a different device without interruption.

-As the previous section demonstrates, discovery happens at the device level first (a **MCDRemoteSystem** represents a device), but you can call the `getApplications` method on a **MCDRemoteSystem** instance to get an array of **MCDRemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the [Getting started guide](getting-started-rome-ios.md)).
+As the previous section demonstrated, discovery happens at the device level first (an **MCDRemoteSystem** represents a device), but you can call the `getApplications` method on an **MCDRemoteSystem** instance to get an array of **MCDRemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the preliminary steps above).
 Both **MCDRemoteSystem** and **MCDRemoteSystemApplication** can be used to construct a **MCDRemoteSystemConnectionRequest**, which is what is needed to launch a URI.

 The following code from the sample shows the remote launching of a URI over a connection request.